 Sensory Lifestyle with Virginia Spielmann

 All of us know about our senses: sight, hearing, touch, taste, and smell.
-There are also the sense of movement, called the vestibular sense, the sense of your body in space and the feel of your muscles and joints called the proprioceptive sense, and the sense of your internal organs and internal functions called the interoceptive sense.
+There are also three more senses: the sense of movement, called the vestibular sense, the sense of your body in space and the feel of your muscles and joints called the proprioceptive sense, and the sense of your internal organs and internal functions called the interoceptive sense.
 Each one of us has a different individual and unique sensory processing profile that describes how we process each of these senses.
-This is the “I” in the DIR model for Individual differences.
+This is the ‘I’ in the DIR model for Individual differences.

 Sensory systems have huge promise to help us be organized, but when they’re disrupted, disorganized, or there’s poor integration they can be problematic, says Virginia.
-In most autistic children and in children with developmental delays or Sensory Processing Disorder (SPD), sensory processing challenges can prevent them from being able to stay regulated, alert, and focused.
+In most autistic children and in children with developmental differences or Sensory Processing Disorder (SPD), sensory processing challenges can prevent them from being able to stay regulated, alert, and focused.
 So much energy is exhausted dealing with sensory input, that there is no energy left to share attention and engage with others.

 Sensory Integration Books